 (SLES) deployments on a variety of hardware platforms.

-In 2Q2006, I transferred to NC Information Technology Services,
+Beginning 2Q2006, I transferred to NC Department of Information Technology

-Since 2009, I have been a leading participant in exploring virtualization
+By 2009, I became a leading participant in exploring virtualization

 technologies for Linux, including using the KVM and VMware platforms.

-In addition, I am the primary staff member responsible for the design and
+Additionally, I was the primary staff member responsible for the design and

 implementation of a Nagios-based monitoring solution for 450+ Linux, UNIX